chasecarlson2/chasecarlson2.github.io/index.md

 ## About Me

-My name is Chase Carlson.
-This is my personal website to showcase some of my projects.
+We are Cole and Friendz.
+This is our project website to showcase our Fin377 Final Project!

 <!-- Upload your own photo and change the path -->